 The claims ratio of an insurance provider is a measure of the claims experience and represents the ratio of its net insurance claims to net earned premium.
-The 2020 claims ratio for syndicate 5623 was 79% (2019: 68%).
+The claims ratio of syndicate 6107 has decreased to 76% in 2020 (2019: 91%).